Arturo Soto Rangel

 Arturo Soto Rangel (March 12, 1882 – May 25, 1965) was a Mexican film, television, and stage actor.
-Soto was best known for appearing in over 250 Mexican films.
+He was best known for appearing in over 250 Mexican films.
 He appeared in one American movie, The Treasure of the Sierra Madre, which won three Academy Awards and starred Humphrey Bogart, Walter Huston, Tim Holt, Bruce Bennett, and many other successful actors.
 Soto last appeared on television in 1963, where he starred in Voy de gallo.

 Early life

 Soto was the only son of Don José Nemesio de Jesús Soto Ornelas born on October 30, 1852, in Ciudad Manuel Doblado, Guanajuato, México, and of a lady whose last name was Rangel.
 His mother died giving birth and was a widow from a previous marriage.
 Soto's stepmother was Doña María de la Luz Gordoa Montes de Oca born in León, Guanajuato, México.
 Arturo had five half-siblings: Ignacio Soto Gordoa, Guadalupe Soto Gordoa, Angelina de la Luz Soto Gordoa, Maria de la Luz Soto Gordoa, and Alfonso Soto Gordoa.